jessicasbanalyst/SQL_Database_exercise/README.md

 # SQL_Database_exercise
-  This is a SQL database exercise I did for one of my undergraduate classes called "Database Design and Implementation" (ITCS 3160).
+  This is a simple SQL database exercise I did for one of my undergraduate classes called "Database Design and Implementation" (ITCS 3160).
 I first created a database called "prints" followed by the following tables: "customers", "items", "orders", and "orderline".
 Then, I inserted the data into the tables.
 Under "customer", I added "customer_id", "customer_name", "customer_add", "customer_city", "customer_state", "customer_zip", and "customer_phone".
 Then, under "items", I added "item_id", "title, artist", "unit_price",